Interlagos Circuit: Improvement in 2007

 For the 2007 Brazilian Grand Prix, the largest-scale repairs in the last 35 years were carried out at the circuit, to fundamentally solve problems with the track surface.
 The existing asphalt was entirely replaced, resulting in a much smoother track surface.
 At the same time, the pit lane entrance was enhanced to improve safety and to add a new fixed grand stand.
 To facilitate the work, the circuit was closed and no events were held in the five months immediately preceding the race.

 On 17 October 2007, Companhia Paulista de Trens Metropolitanos (CPTM) began to operate the new station of the Line C (currently called Line 9), Autódromo, near the circuit.
 The Line C had been extended to improve the access between the center of São Paulo and southern region of the Greater São Paulo including the circuit, improving circuit accessibility.

-Planned 2012 redevelopment
+2012 redevelopment

 Shortly before the 2011 Brazilian Grand Prix, FIA race director Charlie Whiting detailed several planned upgrades of the circuit, including a new pit entrance and expanded run-off at the final corner, as a response to several fatal accidents at the circuit in 2011.
 In June 2012, further details of the proposed plans emerged, calling for the construction of a brand new pit building and the relocation of the start line from its current position between Arquibancadas and the Senna 'S' to Reta Oposta.
 However, later it was decided to keep start/finish straight at its current location along with the new pit building.